 Remember that the transition to college can be overwhelming, and be sure to take that into consideration when you make decisions about employment during the first year, semester, or weeks at Brown.
 You will need to allot time and effort to getting your bearings, figuring out just how much time must be spent studying, and adjusting to your new living arrangements, the university’s culture, and your course schedule.

 Once you are settled in, you will likely find that the most important issue is communication—between you and your employer and you and your family.
 Your course schedule will change every semester, and your other commitments (student groups, volunteer hours, course requirements) may change your availability for work as well.
 Communicating with your employer ahead of time will make it much more likely that they can accommodate these changes.
 Although sometimes they don’t pay as well, an on-campus job is also more likely to be flexible enough to allow you to make changes to your schedule and hours each semester or during exam time.
 It is also important to let your family know if you are having trouble working as much as you had planned to, particularly if this means that they will need to contribute more money towards your expenses than you originally thought.

 Click here for information about student employment at Brown and to search on and off campus job opportunities.
-The Career Development Center supports individual Brown students at any and all stages of the career development process and offers one-on-one counseling appointments, walk in hours, employer information sessions and numerous programs and workshops.
+The Center for Careers and Life After Brown supports individual Brown students at any and all stages of the career development process and offers one-on-one counseling appointments, walk in hours, employer information sessions and numerous programs and workshops.

 Financial Aid Office 401.863-2721

 The Office of Financial Aid can assist you and your family in identifying options available to assist in paying your student account.
 The Financial Aid Office is located on the 2nd floor of J. Walter Wilson on the corner of Brown and Waterman Streets.